Hazard Communication "Employee Right to Know"

 for those new employees without having to pay an outside consulting company to conduct the training.

-This program includes Trainer's Guide, Student Guides, testing materials, answer sheets, operational certification checklists, videotape/DVD, and
+This program includes Trainer's Guide, Student Guides, testing materials, answer sheets, operational certification checklists, videos, and

 There are two types of operator training certificates.
 One is the 'Classroom Training Certificate' and the other is an 'Operational Training